Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 The Romani Foundation

-This funding will allow the facilitation of art therapy sessions as part of a recovery mechanism for those recovering from substance use disorders, addictive behaviours and associated mental health issues.
-It will support the development of a suitable arts programme and mindful therapy expressed through art for some of the most vulnerable people in our locality.
+This funding allowed the facilitation of art therapy sessions as part of a recovery mechanism for those recovering from substance use disorders, addictive behaviours, and associated mental health issues.
+It supported the development of a suitable arts programme and mindful therapy expressed through art for some of the most vulnerable people in our locality.

 Shine (West Bowling)

-This funding will supports a series of creative workshops with the many different groups of people at Shine, including the refugees group, the men’s group, the job club, the women’s group and others.
-The project aims for the groups to create an artwork together that speaks powerfully of hope and the potential for healing.
+This funding supported a series of creative workshops with the many different groups of people at Shine, including the refugees group, the men’s group, the job club, the women’s group, and others.
+The project aimed for the groups to create an artwork together that spoke powerfully of hope and the potential for healing.

 Small World Cultural Arts Collective

-This support will allow Small World Cultural Arts Collective to deliver a range of activities with local community groups in Keighley, aimed at providing them with new opportunities to explore creativity and culture with an end product to be displayed in the town centre.
+This support allowed Small World Cultural Arts Collective to deliver a range of activities with local community groups in Keighley, aimed at providing them with new opportunities to explore creativity and culture with an end product that was displayed in the town centre.

 SNOOP